Skip to main content

 - **url**: The JDBC URL for your system database.

-- **password**: The password for your Postgres user or role.
+- **password**: The password for your PostgreSQL user or role.

 ## Workflow Interaction Methods